Unity (Russian political party): History

 The rise of Unity was meteoric given the short time period it had to create an identity, plan its campaign strategy and carry out its ambitious objectives.
 The establishment of the movement followed a declaration signed by 39 governors expressing their dissatisfaction with the political battles being fought in Russia.
 The initial meeting of these governors to form a new electoral movement was held on 24 September 1999.
 It was at this meeting that Minister of Emergency Situations Sergey Shoigu was selected as Unity’s leader.

 Prime Minister Putin immediately pledged support for the new bloc, saying it could help stabilize the political situation in Russia.
 On 24 November 1999 he told reporters that in his capacity as premier, he "should not define his political preferences" with respect to election blocs but "as an ordinary citizen" he would vote for Unity.
 The party’s leading candidates in 1999 State Duma elections were Sergey Shoigu, nine-times world wrestling champion Alexander Karelin and former senior police official Alexander Gurov.
 Unity, backed up by popular support for the Second Chechen War, relied on a campaign of verbal attacks to discredit the Fatherland-All Russia alliance.
 It was also heavily promoted by the ORT TV channel and especially "Sergey Dorenko's Program".

 In the 19 December 1999 State Duma election, Unity received 23.32 percent of the vote and won 72 of 441 seats, just behind the Communist Party of the Russian Federation.
 Later ten more seats joined the faction.
 Shoigu remained Emergencies Minister and did not go into the new State Duma.
 On January 12, 2000 the party elected Boris Gryzlov leader of its faction.

 The party supported Vladimir Putin in the 2000 presidential election.

-In 2001 the same party has created a formal alliance with three other factions represented in the State Duma: Fatherland – All Russia and People's Deputy and Russia's Regions groups, themselves an alliance composed of single-member district deputies who avoided joining one of the party-based factions in that State Duma Convocation.
+In 2001 the same party has created a formal alliance with three other factions represented in the State Duma: Fatherland – All Russia, the People's Deputy group and Russia's Regions groups, themselves an alliance composed of single-member district deputies who avoided joining one of the party-based factions in that State Duma Convocation.
 In April of that year the Unity party and the Fatherland – All Russia bloc members (Fatherland and All Russia) decided to unite into a single political party, United Russia.